clerickx/TheStage4Library/README.md

 LC_MESSAGES=C
 GRUB_PLATFORMS="efi-64"
 ```
-The make.conf is all up to you you might wanna change a few stuff like mirrors videocards and makeopts
+The make.conf is all up to you although you might wanna change a few stuff like mirrors videocards and makeopts.

-done although you may want to add an user.
+Youre done although you may want to add an user.

 NOTE:
 Sometimes in the /etc/portage/make.conf the makeopts will be MAKEOPTS="-j8" change the 8 to your number of cores or change the entire thing to MAKEOPTS="-j$(nproc)" to do it automatically sorry it's hard to remember all of this also please update @world if you change the VIDEO_CARDS in /etc/portage/make.conf